 Wise Mind may be the calm that follows the storm — an experience immediately following a crisis or enormous chaos.
 It is suddenly getting to the heart of a matter, seeing or knowing something directly and clearly.
 It is grasping the whole picture when before only parts were understood.
 It is “feeling” the right choice in a dilemma, when the feeling comes from deep within rather from a current emotional state.

 Sometimes students will say that they don’t have a “wise mind.”
 Everyone has Wise Mind; some simply have never experienced it.
 Also, no one is in Wise Mind all the time.
-We all move between Rational, Emotion, and Wise minds.
+We all move between Rational, Emotional, and Wise minds.
 Some of us are just more comfortable with one rather than all three.

 Think of it this way…